IDSP22/Final_Project_Deep_Sedation/README.md

 ## Description of the problem

 <div style="text-align: right">Mari Armstrong and her team made a study on the disparity of deep sedation across ethnicities and associated this degree of sedation with the 90-day mortality rate.
 And they made interesting findings but they are looking for a better way to communicate this result to the clinicians.
-This to sensibilize and make clinicians conscious of the disparity in sedation administered and mortality rates.
-Than could influence on taking better decisions.<div/>
+This to sensibilize and make clinicians conscious of the disparity in sedation administered and mortality rates, to potentially influence their decisions taking on the degree of deep sedation.<div/>

 ## Description of the end user